jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=ejb3:read-attribute(name=default-mdb-instance-pool)`

 ## syntax of the operation to get the `ejb3` `default-missing-method-permissions-deny-access`
-if this is set to true then methods on jakarta enterprise beans with a security domain specified or with other methods with security `metadata` will have an implicit `@denyall` unless other security `metadata` is present get the `ejb3` `default-missing-method-permissions-deny-access` attribute.
+if this is set to true then methods on jakarta enterprise beans with a security domain specified or with other methods with security `metadata` will have an implicit @`denyall` unless other security `metadata` is present get the `ejb3` `default-missing-method-permissions-deny-access` attribute.
 `/subsystem=ejb3:read-attribute(name=default-missing-method-permissions-deny-access)`